 Those two stallions have had exceptional success with Gone West daughters and granddaughters making mares from that broodmare line especially promising targets for Society’s Chairman.
 Kitten’s Joy is the sire of eight stakes winners on the cross, five Graded winners and two Grade 1 winners, both out of daughters of Grand Slam.
 He’s also sired a pair of stakes winners out of mares by Proud Citizen.
-Medaglia d’Oro’s multiple Graded winner Valid is also out of a Grand Slam mare and he’s sired three stakes winners out of Gone West daughters, including Grade 1 winner Violence.
-Overall, the Sadler’s Wells/Gone West cross has produced at least 57 stakes winners, with other important Group 1 winners like Motivator and Toronado in evidence.
+Medaglia d’Oro’s multiple Graded winner Valid is also out of a Grand Slam mare and he’s sired three stakes winners out of Gone West daughters, including Grade 1 winner Violence (who has sired his own stakes winner out of Gone West granddaughter).
+Overall, the Sadler’s Wells/Gone West cross has produced over 50 stakes winners, with other important Group 1 winners like Motivator and Toronado in evidence.

-Society’s Chairman has also sired the Graded winner Code Warrior out of a daughter of the Blushing Groom stallion Runaway Groom.
+Society’s Chairman has sired multiple Graded winner Code Warrior out of a daughter of the Blushing Groom stallion Runaway Groom.
 The larger Sadler’s Wells/Blushing Groom cross has produced over 125 stakes winners and 18 Group/Grade 1 winners.

 The Roberto grandson Kris S. is the second damsire of Code Warrior and, in North America, El Prado, Medaglia d’Oro and Kitten’s Joy have all sired two or more Graded winners out of Roberto-line mares.
 The larger Sadler’s Wells/Roberto cross is responsible for over 100 stakes winners.

-Based on Medaglia d’Oro’s success, mares from the Forty Niner broodmare line should also be strongly considered for Society’s Chairman.
-All-time greats Rachel Alexandra (dam by Roar) and Songbird (West Acre) are among his nine stakes winners and seven Graded winners out of Forty Niner-line dams.
-Distorted Humor is the damsire of four of those, including the 2017 G1 winners Elate and New Money Honey.
+Society’s Chairman’s latest stakes horse, the 2-year-old Preferred Guest, is out of a mare by the Forty Niner son Gold Fever.
+This cross figured to be worthwhile considering Medaglia d’Oro’s tremendous success with mares from the Forty Niner broodmare line.
+All-time greats Rachel Alexandra (dam by Roar) and Songbird (West Acre) are among his 11 stakes winners and eight Graded winners out of Forty Niner-line dams.
+Distorted Humor is the damsire of four of those, including the Grade 1 winners Elate and New Money Honey.
 Other sources of Distorted Humor include is sons Flower Alley, Sharp Humor, Any Given Saturday, Jimmy Creed and Maclean’s Music.
-Kitten’s Joy has also sired a Grade 2 winner out of a mare by the Forty NIner son Ide.
+Kitten’s Joy has also sired a Grade 2 winner out of a mare by the Forty Niner son Ide.

 Storm Cat’s sire Storm Bird is bred along similar lines as Nijinsky II (Northern Dancer over Bull Page) and mares from this broodmare line have also done well with Sadler’s Wells-line stallions.
-The Sadler’s Wells/Storm Cat cross has yielded over 50 stakes winners (13 Grade/Group 1 winners).
-Twelve of those are by Kitten’s Joy, including three each out of mares by Forestry and Giant’s Causeway.
+The Sadler’s Wells/Storm Cat cross has yielded over 60 stakes winners (16 Grade/Group 1 winners).
+Fourteen of those are by Kitten’s Joy, including three each out of mares by Forestry and Giant’s Causeway.
 This makes dams by the Canadian-based Storm Cat grandsons Old Forester (by Forestry) and Giant Gizmo (Giant’s Causeway) especially interesting for Society’s Chairman.